wechaty/docusaurus/docusaurus/docs/tutorials/installation.md

 title: 'Installation'
 ---

 Before diving into the tutorials, you will need to install a few build tools.
 This guide will show you complete installation process of the minimum tools required to start building your own bots.
+If you have already installed `Node.js` **12.0** or higher, then go to [Install Wechaty](#install-wechaty).

 ## Install Node.js